electron-userland/electron-builder/docs/configuration/publish.md

 `String | Object | Array<Object | String>` where `Object` it is [Keygen](#keygenoptions), [Generic Server](#genericserveroptions), [GitHub](#githuboptions), [S3](#s3options), [Spaces](#spacesoptions) or [Snap Store](#snapstoreoptions) options.
 Order is important — first item will be used as a default auto-update server.
 Can be specified in the [top-level configuration](configuration.md#configuration) or any platform- ([mac](mac.md), [linux](linux.md), [win](win.md)) or target- (e.g. [nsis](nsis.md)) specific configuration.

+Note that when using a generic server, you have to upload the built application and metadata files yourself.

 Travis and AppVeyor support publishing artifacts.
 But it requires additional configuration for each CI and you need to configure what to publish.
 `electron-builder` makes publishing dead simple.